satur-io/duckdb-php/docs/md/installation.md

 Unfortunately, C libraries are OS and platform dependent and the header file needs some changes to be used in PHP via FFI.

-From v2.0 on `satur.io/duckdb` includes the fixed headers for all platforms and also a script to download the library binary from the official DuckDB release.
+From v2.0 on, `satur.io/duckdb` includes the fixed headers for all platforms and also a script to download the library binary from the official DuckDB release.

 Key files:
-- `scripts/get_header.sh` - the script used to get the headers and adapt the files to be used with FFI.
+- `scripts/get_header.sh` the script used to get the headers and adapt the files to be used with FFI.
-- `\Saturio\DuckDB\CLib\Installer::install` - the installer method.
+- `\Saturio\DuckDB\CLib\Installer::install` the installer method.
-- `install-c-lib` - a simple script useful to install the library in a custom path.
+- `install-c-lib` a simple script useful to install the library in a custom path.

 ### Adding scripts to composer.json to download the library